VerifiedInc/VerifiedInc.github.io/README.md

 If you don't include `DEPLOYMENT_BRANCH`, it defaults to master.

+However, you should *not* deploy from your local machine.
+There is now a CI job using Github Actions which will auto deploy when a tag with a preceding 'v' is pushed to a branch or when changes are merged into the `deploy` branch.
+When one of this two triggering events happen, a "build" version of the docs is auto committed to the `master` branch.
+So, no need to ever commit directly to master.

 ## GitHub Pages

 Every GitHub user and organization gets a free [GitHub Pages](https://pages.github.com/) page.
 Docusaurus offers this as a simple deployment and hosting option.
 The setup (which feels a little arbitrary!) is: